edsol-adm/mindmaster-app/curriculum-framework/framework-overview.md

 ## 1. Vision and Purpose

-MindMaster is a primary-level psychology literacy programme designed to build mental resilience, self-understanding, and cognitive skills in children aged 6–12.
-Unlike traditional SEL (Social Emotional Learning) programmes, MindMaster treats psychology as a foundational science, taught through age-appropriate, gamified learning experiences.
+MindMaster is a primary-level **psychology literacy** programme designed to build mental resilience, self-understanding, and cognitive skills in children aged 6–12.

-Our vision is to empower every child to **understand how their mind works**, **build self-regulation skills**, and **foster positive social connection** — starting in Grade 1 and scaling through the full primary cycle (Grades 1–6).
+While traditional **Social Emotional Learning (SEL)** programmes have been widely endorsed and implemented globally, their impact has remained largely **short-term and surface-level**.
+SEL focuses on teaching coping behaviours — emotional regulation scripts, interpersonal routines, and social skills — but it does **not teach learners how their mind works**.
+As a result, children often remain **dependent**, applying coping strategies without the deeper understanding required to generalise, adapt, and sustain resilience over time.

+**Psychology Literacy**, the foundation of MindMaster, directly addresses this gap.
+Instead of training children to manage symptoms reactively, it **teaches the science of the mind proactively** — how attention, memory, emotion, perception, and reasoning function and interact.
+By understanding these mechanisms, learners build lasting **mental agency**, **self-regulation**, and **adaptive problem-solving skills**.

+If SEL is *symptom management*, **Psychology Literacy is root cause empowerment** — equipping children not merely to cope, but to **understand**, **adapt**, and **thrive**.
+In a world facing rising mental health crises, this shift represents a decisive step from reactive support toward preventive, evidence-based resilience building.

 ---